Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Discovery of in the data

 However, concurrently to the citizen science discovery, a different subset of the co-authors of the present paper identified \targetb\ independently, via a manual survey using the LcTools software \citep{Kipping2015}, following the method described by \cite{Rappaport2019}.

 The TOI team released a TCE on TIC 55525572 as TIC 55525572.01 on 21 June 2019.
 The target appeared as a TCE in the SPOC multi-sector planet search in \tess\ sectors 1-9. \footnote{\url{https://archive.stsci.edu/missions/tess/doc/tess_drn/tess_multisector_01_09_drn15_v03.pdf}} The target was initially ranked as low priority for manual vetting, and then classified as a potential planet candidate in group vetting.
 The first transit of the object occurred around the time of a spacecraft momentum dump, but the second was marked as a potential single transit of a planet candidate.
+Furthermore, the SPOC pipeline detected the transits of TOI-813 in sectors 5, 8 and 11 in the multisector transit search of sectors 1-13 performed on 7 August 2019 with orbital parameters and planet radius consistent with this work. \footnote{\url{https://mast.stsci.edu/api/v0.1/Download/file/?uri=mast:TESS/product/tess2018206190142-s0001-s0013-0000000055525572-00226_dvr.pdf}}